Toy Industry Association (TIA) Statement on Toy Safety, Age Grading and Small Parts

 - Instruct older children to keep their toys away from younger siblings.

-- Inspect toys regularly and repair (or replace) damaged or broken parts immediately.
+- Regularly inspect toys and repair (or replace) damaged or broken parts immediately.

 The Toy Industry Association (TIA) and its members want parents, children and families to make informed choices about the toys, games and other products they bring into the home.
 To help consumers sort through all of the information related to toys and play, TIA provides a dedicated website for parents and other consumers.